darioarias/darioarias/README.md

 <h2> and, More... </h2>
 <p> I love working on small projects to strengthen my understanding. </p>
 <p> You can find me struggling with a Leetcode or Hackerrank problem on my spare time, or working on a project as a means to explore new technologies.</p>
-<p> Openly and eagerly seeking SWE internships, do reach out with any opportunities. </p>

 <h6> That's all, thank you for checking my profile</h6>